 Run AADApplicationProxyConnectorInstaller.exe on the server you prepared per the prerequisites.

-Follow the instructions in the wizard to install.
+Follow the instructions in the wizard to run through the installation

 During installation, you are prompted to register the connector with the Application Proxy of your Azure AD tenant.